-If you're set on sight-seeing in the town, ensconce yourself in this pretty green oasis.
+If you're set on sightseeing in Varadero, ensconce yourself in this pretty green oasis.
 These landscaped gardens date back to 1940 and take their name from the former owners, José Fermín Iturrioz y Llaguno and his wife Onelia, who owned the Arechabala rum distillery in nearby Cárdenas and built a neoclassical mansion here: the Retiro Josone.

-Expropriated after the Revolution, the mansion became a guesthouse for visiting foreign dignitaries.
-The park is now a public space for the enjoyment of all – you may see Cuban girls celebrate their quinciñeras (15th-birthday celebrations) here.
-Josone's expansive, shady grounds feature a lake with rowboats (CUC$0.50 per person per hour) and water-bikes (CUC$5 per hour), atmospheric eateries, resident geese, myriad tree species and a minitrain (CUC$1 for a ride).
-There's a public swimming pool (admission CUC$2) in the south of the park and the odd ostrich lurking nearby.
-Good music can be heard nightly.
+Expropriated after the revolution, the mansion became a guesthouse for visiting foreign dignitaries.
+The park is now a public space for the enjoyment of all – you may see Cuban girls celebrate their quinceañeras (15th-birthday celebrations) here.
+Josone's expansive, shady grounds feature a lake with rowboats (per person per hour CUC$0.50) and water-bikes (per hour CUC$5), atmospheric eateries, resident geese, myriad tree species and a minitrain (ride CUC$1).
+There's a public swimming pool (CUC$2) in the south of the park and sometimes an odd ostrich lurking nearby.